fzi-forschungszentrum-informatik/P3IV/docs/sections/usage.md

 The simulation framework runs staring from `timestamp_begin` defined in `test_cases.py` and finishes at `timestamp_end` defined in the same file.
 It sequentially executes the modules and returns the output.
 If the `simulation_type` is closed-loop, it updates its current position based on the planned value.
 An open-loop usage requires presence of a dataset, as it reads data from such a source to update for the next timestamp.

 Upon execution, the simulation framework starts sequentially executing the processing pipeline defined in `p3iv/p3iv_modules/src/p3iv_modules/execute.py` from `p3iv/p3iv_core/src/p3iv_core/run.py/#L102`, where the argument `f_execute` is passed from `p3iv/p3iv/scripts/main.py`.
-Remember that the instantiation of the modules are defined in `p3iv/p3iv_modules/src/p3iv_modules/modules.py`.
+Remember that the instantiation of the modules is defined in `p3iv/p3iv_modules/src/p3iv_modules/modules.py`.

 While importing external modules, the simulation environment requires to follow a package name scheme.
 This scheme is implemented in `p3iv_modules/src/p3iv_modules/modules.py`.
 That is, a planner package in the workspace, besides inheriting from the metaclass interface, must have a name starting with `planner_`, whereas a prediction package's name must start with `prediction_` prefixes.
 Which module to use as a planner is controlled from `settings.py` file.

 .. todo::
-   Consider to add Python API and describe the motivation behind individual implementations.
+   Consider addding Python API and describe the motivation behind individual implementations.